olifrost/olifrost.github.io/_posts/2019-07-02-the-social-lamp.md

 ![](/blog/lamp-system.jpg)

-I then set the message to change based on the time of day, and gave the lamp a few accounts to follow, so it wouldn't feel bored or objectified by its work.
+I then set the message to change with the time of day, and gave the lamp a few accounts to follow (so it wouldn't feel bored or objectified by its work).

 ![](/blog/lamp-tweet.jpg)